GabrielCFigueira/Trains/README.md

 Keeps information about train services, its' passengers, voyages(itineraries) bought and made.
 Can save its state to load it later or in another run of the program.
-The code and comments are in english but the output is in Portuguese.
+The code and comments are in english but the output(and Input expected) is in Portuguese.